Through the Keyhole: Revival

-In 2013, the programme returned on its original broadcast channel ITV with Leigh Francis as Keith Lemon taking up the dual roles of studio presenter and house detective.
+In 2013, the programme returned on its original broadcast channel ITV with Leigh Francis (in character as Keith Lemon) taking up the dual roles of studio presenter and house detective.
 The new series was filmed at Pinewood Studios until 2018, with series 6 filmed at the BBC Elstree Centre's Studio D in the latter half of the year.
-Dave Berry is a regular panellist.
-He appeared in all the episodes of the first series and has also made numerous appearances in subsequent series.
-Celebrity guests on the show are a closely guarded secret until transmission.
+Dave Berry was a regular panellist.
 The first episode of the revived series aired on the same day that former host Sir David Frost died, although the news did not break until the following morning.

-Before his death in August 2013, Frost gave his backing to ITV's remake saying "I am delighted that the Keyhole format is now entering its fourth decade on TV.
+Before his death in August 2013, Frost gave his backing to ITV's remake, saying: "I am delighted that the Keyhole format is now entering its fourth decade on TV.
 I know the pilot show went down very well with the studio audience and I wish Keith and his team the very best of luck for the series."